dotanuki-labs/android-oss-cves-research/README.md

 There are several databases that index CVEs out there.
 In this demo, our reference will be the one offered by **National Institute of Standards and Technologies** of United States, also know as [NIST](https://nvd.nist.gov/).

-Using `gradle-bodyguard`, we will demonstrate that several dependencies that actually are part used by the aforementioned projects actually have security issues tracked by CVEs.
+Using `gradle-bodyguard`, we will demonstrate that several dependencies that actually are used by the aforementioned projects actually have security issues tracked by CVEs.
 Then, we will evaluate CVEs that actually are meanigful to our context, and figure out which of them actually might be harming users in production.

 ## Getting Started